openstax/napkin-notes/lakshmi/exercises-versioning.md

     other minor errors while not causing ripple effects across the system.

+    [Edit: After discussions with JP]

+    The above can be accomplished by:

+    1. Mutating an existing version for minor updates and creating new versions for major updates (or)
+    2. Creating new versions for minor updates and creating new exercises for major updates.
+This involves changing the canonical exercise id to not have version qualifiers.

 2. What do we do with older versions?

     1. Mark them as obsolete